i2Coalition Member Spotlight: Heficed

 H: So we are now just developing more functionality into this platform based on our customer needs.
 This platform, after all, was made because of our customers.

 If, for instance, you are a VPN provider and you need different different IP address, you can get easy access to our IP addresses from our more than 18 locations worldwide (and we are expanding!).

 If you are a company and you need IP address you can go directly to registers, but you will need to go through different procedures and different documentation.
 You will have to wait a long while until you get or don’t get IP addresses.

 So we made these steps very easy so people or companies can register themselves and get those IP addresses in minutes.

 We’ve made it just as simple for infrastructure.
 For example, if you need a cloud, you can access our platform and get it as soon as you want.

 i2Coalition: Being in those 18 global markets, do you run into situations where legislation or local regulations could impact your business?

 H: Well actually our presence in Brazil.
-Brazil is amongst the most complicated and costly countries to import IT hardware because of tax rules which rely on protectionism and a bureaucracy in customs clearance process.
+Brazil is amongst the most complicated and costly countries to import IT hardware because of tax rules which rely on protectionism and a bureaucracy in the customs clearance process.
 Getting established in Brazil was a very difficult procedure because not everyone can have their business in Brazil.
 But ever since we went through it, we’ve made it very easy for outside organizations to set things up in Brazil without having to go to the same trouble we went through.
 (See Case Study on Brazil – PDF)

 i2Coalition: What are the challenges of operating in so many countries and dealing with customers who might want to use your services for illegal activity?